-Suburban and Chicago Child Photographer Marmalade Photography – since 2005
+Suburban and Chicago Child Photographer Marmalade Photography

 Hi I’m Mare!!
 I am a Suburban and Chicago child photographer.
 I’ve been photographing kids of all ages since day 1.
 That’s over 20 years photographing Littles, Not-So-Littles, and Bigs!
+It’s been a huge honor to create captures of childhood for so many Chicago area families…there is nothing more magical than exploring the world and the relationships that support that exploration.

-I believe that children are the most remarkable subjects to photograph – they are spontaneous, fun and energetic.
-The vibes during a photo session with the Little Set is infectious and it’s one of my favorite things about being a photographer.
-I love the unplanned nature of photos with kids, I am able to capture incredible in-between-moments (I like to call these “threshold moments” – something I should trademark 😉 ) These threshold moments happen to be my most favorite moments of all.
+For me?
+Children are the most remarkable subjects to photograph – they are spontaneous, fun and energetic!
+The vibes during a photo session with the Littles is infectious and it’s one of my favorite things about being a family photographer in the Chicago area.

-It’s easy to imagine that you will remember your child’s smile and the way they move…in fact this is why those things are often intentionally photographed and videoed, right?
+It’s easy to believe that you will remember your child’s smile and the way they move…in fact this is why those things are often intentionally photographed and videoed, right?
 But those “threshold moments”?
 Those moments where you can literally feel a pause, a moment of breath being held, a shift in energetic attention?
 Those are rarely captured well.

-Don’t get me wrong – I love smiles and fun and happy happy happy and moody sad.
-I have plenty of examples of that!
-But the way your son reaches for his sister’s hand to help guide her to their next spot for exploration?
-The way your toddler looks down contemplating their next move?
-The way your pre-schooler looks at you for confirmation – these are things most people don’t notice.
+But even moreso: I believe it is super special the way your son reaches for his little sister’s hand to help guide her to their next spot for exploration…I think it’s magical the way your toddler looks down contemplating their next move…I believe the way your pre-schooler looks at you for confirmation is something absolutely worth remembering…these are those little moments that most people don’t notice as special (in the moment) or don’t think to focus on.

 My approach to children’s photography is based on knowledge of the developmental phases of childhood (I’ve even taught a webinar on the topic in addition to part of my coursework when I ran mentorship and workshops!).
 I think it’s vital that photographers that work with children are aware of the different stages of childhood and put it into practice regularly.
 I believe that knowledge of how children interact with the people and their environment at various ages is key to getting really good photographs of any age group!

 You may ask: “How does she know this?
 Isn’t she just a suburban and Chicago child photographer?”
 Beyond my years of experience working as a suburban and Chicago child photographer and my 26+ years of being a mom I took various psychology coursework during college (nursing school) including various child psychology classes.
-When I created my business photographing kids I leaned heavily into reminding myself what Developmental Psychology 201 and 202 gave me the foundation for.
+When I created my business photographing kids I leaned heavily into reminding myself what Developmental Psychology coursework gave me the foundation for.
 The years working with children have just solidified my knowledge further.
 Also being a mom really helped!

 You may ask: “What does this knowledge, background and over 20 years of experience photographing children and families as a Suburban and Chicago child photographer bring you?”
 I think the proof is in so many images on this website where genuine emotion across the spectrum are captured via my camera lens!